The Best Cameras Under $100

 SD card slots are by far the most common.
 They may offer 2 or 4 GB of memory or more.
 As you might suspect a card with a higher capacity will cost more.
-For most purposes a 2GB card is sufficent for most people.
+For most purposes, a 2GB card is sufficient for most people.

 There are a number of features to consider if you want the best camera under $100 or for any price for that matter.

 Any form of stabilization can help reduce blurriness due to unintentional camera movement when the photographer isn't able to stabilize the camera.
 (For instance, if your hands shake.)
 Optical/mechanical stabilization is preferable to digital/electronic stabilization but again, it's more expensive.
 Certainly, a tripod can help assure a steady camera, but most of us don't find them convenient to use in most circumstances.

 Zoom allows you to take an up-close shot despite being physically further away from a subject.
 Optical zoom is superior in quality, but digital zoom can be useful without degrading image quality in smaller print sizes (4x6).
 Obviously 3x zoom won't give the user as much ability to get up close as 8x zoom.